This post covers some of the most notable tourist traps in New Orleans, how to avoid them, and how to use them to your advantage. Let's get started!

 The license that they get from the city requires them to sell original art made by the person doing the selling, so that is as far from mass production as you can get.

-And some big-name artists have gotten their starts on these fences, so you might even be investing in something that will appreciate in value over time.
+And some big-name artists have gotten their start on these fences, so you might even be investing in something that will appreciate in value over time.

 We've also got art markets on Frenchman Street and periodically in other parts of the city where you can find similar stuff.